Vitamin D deficiency is increasingly becoming a health problem that is affecting many people worldwide.

 The diet you take should have sufficient amounts of vitamin D required by the body on daily basis.

-People on a vegan diet are at a high risk of suffering from vitamin D deficiency since most of the foods taken are not sources of vitamin D or just contain small amounts of it.
+People on a vegan diet are at high risk of suffering from vitamin D deficiency since most of the foods taken are not sources of vitamin D or just contain small amounts of it.

-Milk and dairy products are also good sources of vitamin D, those with milk allergies or lactose intolerance may also be at a high risk of vitamin D deficiency.
+Milk and dairy products are also good sources of vitamin D, those with milk allergies or lactose intolerance may also be at high risk of vitamin D deficiency.

 2. Insufficient Exposure to Sunlight